spynejs/spyne/README.md

 Unit and Integration tests will run on real browsers and devices using BrowserStack's Automate system.<br><br>

-Copyright (c) 2017-Present Frank Batista, RelevantContext LLC
+Copyright (c) 2017-Present Frank Batista, Relevant Context LLC